GREEN

 Mobility

 • We advise festival-goers to avoid taking the car.
-It is preferable to use the free public transportation to get to the festival.
+It is more eco-conscious and often easier to take public transportation to get to the festival.

 • The festival provides a bike parking service with free and secure spaces.